PX4/PX4-Autopilot/nuttx/configs/README.txt

     CONFIG_MEMSET_OPTSPEED - Select this option to use a version of memcpy() optimized for speed.
 Default: memcpy() is optimized for size.

+  And if CONFIG_MEMSET_OPTSPEED is selected, the following tuning option is
+  available:

+    CONFIG_MEMSET_64BIT - Compiles memset() for 64 bit architectures

   The architecture may provide custom versions of certain standard header
   files: